alvarorichard/GoAnime/README.md

 # Windows install only
-To install GoAnime on Windows using the `install.ps1` PowerShell script, follow these steps:
+To install GoAnime on Windows, follow these steps:

 1. Open PowerShell as Administrator